hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 ```

-Exit out of `nano`, and voila!
+Exit out of `vi`, and voila!
 You now have a script you can use to assess the quality of all your new datasets.
 Your finished script, complete with comments, should look like the following:

 ```bash
 #!/bin/bash